etlweather/understanding-networking/chapter-basic-terms.md

 A device through which computers connect to the network.
 Switches are also inter-connected with other switches to extend the network to other physical areas.
 A switch has basic *intelligence*.
-When a data unit is transmitted through it, the switch reads the begining of the data unit to see where it goes and passes the data unit only to the recipient.
+When a data unit is transmitted through it, the switch reads the beginning of the data unit to see where it goes and passes the data unit only to the recipient.

 ![A network switch](diagrams/switch.jpg)